iamstefanstoyanov/SoftUni-ReactJS-Oct-2023/React JS Project Defense - Regular Exam/TheMovieProject/README.md

 ## Usage
 With this application guest users can view Top Rated, Now Playing, Catalog sections, as well as details and comments for every movie.

-Registered users have access to Search page which allows them to search for a movie by title.
+Registered users have access to "Search" page which allows them to search for a movie by title.

 Registered users can make their own "Watchlist" by clicking on "Add to watchlist" icon on movie details page and comment movies.